anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 - ❌&nbsp; predictions can become stale if user develops new interests that aren’t captured by the old data that the current predictions are based on.
 - ❌&nbsp; input feature space must be finite because we need to generate all the predictions before they're needed for real-time.

 > Recommend content that *existing* users will like based on their viewing history.

 New users may just receive some generic recommendations until we process their history the next day.

-!!! note
 Even if we're not doing batch serving, it might still be useful to cache very popular sets of input features so that we can serve those predictions faster.

 ### Real-time serving